-They don’t call us Rapid Web for nothing.
+They don’t call us Rapid Web Services for nothing.
 We strive to ensure that we develop websites to perform as fast as possible.
 Why?
 Because did you know that you subconsciously move away from a website if it doesn’t load within the first few seconds.

 That’s not the only reason.
 Google use site performance to help decide where a site should appear in their search rankings.
 Focusing on site performance is especially crucial now that we are in the era of mobile-first websites where we can access web based-content from small, low powered devices.

 For e-commerce sites, it is important to load your products within seconds.
 A second extra to wait for a website to load could be the difference between a sale or no sale.
 Did you know that on average the top 50 popular e-commerce websites take less than 5 seconds to load the homepage.
 If you run an e-commerce website, you need to ensure your own store is meeting this load time average, otherwise consumers will click away and look elsewhere for a faster-loading competitor.